A quasi-energy function for Pixton diffeomorphisms defined by generalized Mazur knots: Genus of Hopf knot

-\begin{lemma} For any diffeomorphism $f\in\mathcal P$ the following estimation holds \end{lemma} \begin{proof} Since Proposition \ref{Pidy} is true and since the number $\rho_f$ of the critical points of a quasi-energy function of $f\in\mathcal P$ is invariant, from now on we consider model Pixton diffeomorphisms$f_L$ with the Hopf knot $L$.
-Denote by $\ell$ the non-stable separatrice of the saddle $\sigma$ lying in the basin of the sink $S$.
-Let be the natural projection sending a point $w\in(W^s_S\setminus S)$ to the point $p(f^{k_w}(w)),\,f^{k_w}(w)\in V_S$.
-Since the diffeomorphism $f_L$ coincides with the homothety $h$ in some neighborhood $V_S$ of $S$, the natural projection $p_S$ is well defined and $p_S(\ell)=L$ by construction.
+Now, let us consider a model diffeomorphism $f_L\in G$.
+Denote by $\ell$ the unstable separatrice of the saddle $\sigma$ lying in the basin of the sink $S$.
+Since the diffeomorphism $f_L$ is conjugate with the homothety $h$ in some neighborhood $V_S$ of $S$ by means of the stereographic projection $\vartheta_+$ then a natural projection is correctly defined by the formula Moreover, $p_S(\ell)=L$.